ActionAid: Child sponsorship

 Child sponsorship is one of ActionAid's primary sources of income.
 Donors sponsor an individual child from a community in a developing country and receive regular updates about the child's progress and development.

 Sponsorship funds support the child's whole community, "so children have a healthy and safe place to live and grow up."
 This support takes the form of providing clean water, healthcare, agricultural programmes, education centres in areas where schools are not available, and community income generation schemes.

 In 2018, ActionAid USA stopped using the child sponsorship method of fundraising, and switched to a monthly giving program.

 Alliance-building

 As ActionAid has grown in influence, building alliances with like-minded organisations has become a key focus area.
 Announcing this approach at the World Social Forum in 2015, ActionAid has played a role in convening civil society and community groups to tackle issues of youth political participation in the Middle East and global inequality.

 Supporting social causes through the mass media

 ActionAid made India's first Bollywood film focusing on AIDS, Ek Alag Mausam, a love story involving HIV positive people, based on a script by playwright Mahesh Dattani.

 ActionAid also supported Shyam Benegal's film, Samar, which is based on the book Unheard Voices: Stories of Forgotten Lives by Harsh Mander.
 The film raises issues about Dalits.

-Notable Leaders
+Notable leaders

-Esther Agbarakwe Youngest chair person for General Assembly of ActionAid.
+Everjoice Win was active in feminist and social justice movements in her country, Zimbabwe, the African continent, and globally for over 30 years.
+She was ActionAid International’s Global Head of Women’s Rights from 2002-2011, and the International Programmes Director between 2014-2020.
+She provided strategic leadership, guidance, and support across ActionAid’s federation, shaping its women’s rights, programs, advocacy, and campaigns work.